Calibrating the Tracking System Using 1 of 2 Methods

 Just remember if you MOVE the Dish, or array, without VCC applied to the system you will have to “BORE SIGHT” the system again.
 NOT RECALIBRATE.

-I have a relay in my VCC supply that will not allow me to move the Dish unless VCC is applied.
-I also have an over‑ride switch that will allow me to move without VCC, but that switch is hidden inside the control box with SW‑1, 2, and 3.
+However, I have a relay in my VCC supply that will not allow me to move the Dish unless VCC is applied.
+I also have an over‑ride switch that will allow me to move without VCC.
+But that switch is hidden inside the control box with SW‑1, 2, and 3.

 Elevation calibration is normally done the same way as the AZ calibration.
 Please check this page for more information about this calibration.